 Environmental and social factors are the most common reasons why children do not get the nutrition they need.

-Poor intake of food may reflect inadequate parenting or environmental stimulation.
 Parental neglect or abuse, parental mental health disorders (such as depression), poverty, and chaotic family situations all increase the risk that routine, nutritious meals will not be provided.
 Such situations also may blunt the child's appetite and decrease the child's intake of food.
 Sometimes parents provide food with poor nutritional value, which can lead to poor intake and poor weight gain.
 Parents may not fully understand infant feeding techniques and may improperly prepare formula.
 When parents have poor infant feeding skills and their infant is hard to feed, failure to thrive may occur.

-Sometimes failure to thrive is caused by a medical disorder in the child.
+Medical disorders sometimes cause failure to thrive.
 The disorder can be as minor as difficulty chewing or swallowing (as with a cleft lip or cleft palate).
 Medical disorders, such as gastroesophageal reflux, narrowing of the esophagus, or intestinal malabsorption, may also affect a child's ability to retain, absorb, or process food.
 Infections, tumors, hormonal or metabolic disorders (such as diabetes or cystic fibrosis), heart disease, kidney disease, liver disease, genetic disorders (such as Down syndrome or hereditary metabolic disorders), and human immunodeficiency virus (HIV) infection are other medical reasons for failure to thrive.
 Rarely, some mothers do not produce enough breast milk or, rarer still, produce reduced-calorie breast milk.

-Doctors diagnose failure to thrive when a child's weight or weight gain is well below what it should be when compared with past measurements or standard height-weight charts (see Weight and Length Charts for Infants from Birth to 24 Months of Age).
+Doctors consider a diagnosis of failure to thrive when a child's weight or weight gain is well below what it should be when compared with past measurements or standard height-weight charts (see Weight and Length Charts for Infants from Birth to 24 Months of Age).
 If failure to thrive affects an infant's weight severely enough, height and head (brain) growth rates are also affected.